 And yet you often don’t have any obvious signs until you’ve reached a danger zone.

 Your coronary arteries carry oxygen-rich blood to your heart.
 But a buildup of plaque can narrow or even block them altogether.
 And when oxygen-starved heart tissues die that can trigger a heart attack or stroke.

 The carotid arteries supply your brain with oxygen-infused blood.
 Blockages in these arteries can cause a stroke.

 And hardening of the arteries that supply your arms, legs, and pelvis with oxygenated blood can lead to a heart attack or stroke too.

 Learn to recognize clues to clogged arteries

 Clogged arteries can be hard to spot at first.
 But they do often leave behind some telltale clues.
 And if you learn to spot them, you could head off a disaster.

 Following are five strange clues that you could have clogged arteries.

 1. Trouble with erections:

-Guys if you’re experiencing erectile dysfunction, or ED, it can a sign the arteries in your pelvis are partially blocked.
+Guys if you’re experiencing erectile dysfunction or ED, it can be a sign the arteries in your pelvis are partially blocked.